kubernetes/cloud-provider-openstack/docs/cinder-csi-plugin/sidecarcompatibility.md

 ## Set file type in provisioner

-There is a change in [csi-provisioner 2.0](https://github.com/kubernetes-csi/external-provisioner/blob/master/CHANGELOG/CHANGELOG-2.0.md): The fstype on provisioned PVs no longer defaults to "ext4".
-A defaultFStype arg is added to the provisioner.
+There is a change in [CSI provisioner 2.0](https://github.com/kubernetes-csi/external-provisioner/blob/master/CHANGELOG/CHANGELOG-2.0.md): The fstype on provisioned PVs no longer defaults to "ext4".
+A `defaultFSType` argument is added to the provisioner.
 Admins can also specify this fstype via storage class parameter.
 If fstype is set in storage class parameter, it will be used.
-The sidecar arg is only checked if fstype is not set in the SC param.
+The sidecar argument is only checked if fstype is not set in the SC param.

-By default, in the manifest file a `--default-fstype=ext4` default settings are added to [manifests](../../manifests/cinder-csi-plugin/cinder-csi-controllerplugin.yaml), if you want to update it , please add a `fsType: ext4` into the storageclass definition.
+By default, in the manifest file a `--default-fstype=ext4` default settings are added to [manifests](../../manifests/cinder-csi-plugin/cinder-csi-controllerplugin.yaml), if you want to update it , please add a `fsType: ext4` into the storage class definition.